 While rotator cuff tear pain is primarily thought to be located in the injured shoulder, it can also radiate along the outside of your upper arm all the way down to the thumb in the case of a supraspinatus tendon injury, or down the back of the arm in the case of a subscapularis injury.

-When the infraspinatus tendon is injured, you may feel pain deep within the shoulder joint all the way to the outer part of your arm and hand.
+When the infraspinatus muscle is injured, you may feel pain deep in the shoulder joint all the way to the outer part of your arm and hand.
 In some cases, you may feel pain and tingling in your fingertips resulting from your rotator cuff injury.
 Dr. O’Grady and his staff at O’Grady Orthopaedics will work with you to determine the scope and severity of your rotator cuff tear so you can make informed decisions about what your next move will be.

 Will a rotator cuff tear heal itself?